dportela24/a-gentlemans-drink/README.md

 ## Project Summary

-A Gentleman's Drink implements an easy to use website where hundrends of different delicious cocktails recipes can be retrieved.
+A Gentleman's Drink implements an easy to use website where hundreds of different delicious cocktails recipes can be retrieved.

 The web application is hosted [here](https://a-gentlemans-drink.herokuapp.com), using Heroku cloud plataform.